 In popular accounts of the life of Bruno, it is often said that he was condemned for his Copernicanism and his belief in life on other worlds.
 He is portrayed as a martyr to free thought, and an early, prosecuted proponent of the modern view of the universe, hounded across Europe by the Inquisition for his beliefs and finally paying the ultimate price for them in a fiery public death.
 He has become a symbol of the intolerance of authority in the face of new ideas.
 These accounts, however, often leave out two fundamental aspects of the case of Giordano Bruno that cast matters in a somewhat different light.
 The first calls into doubt how closely we should link Bruno with the history of astronomy and what came to be called the "Scientific Revolution", and the second offers a perspective on the undeniable tragedy of his life that make him less of a symbol, but in the balance makes him more human.

 The one key fact of the study of Bruno's life is that we do not actually know the exact grounds of his conviction on charges of heresy.
 The simple reason is that the relevant records have been lost.
-This is quite unlike the state of affairs in the later trial of Galileo, where we have extensive documentation including the key (some would claim forged) documents that played a role in the case against him.
+This is quite unlike the state of affairs in the later trial of Galileo, where we have extensive documentation including the key documents that played a role in the case against him.
 In the case of Bruno, we must seek clues in contemporary accounts and in an examination of his writings.

 The second, often overlooked fact of Bruno's life concerns his period of exile between 1576 and 1591.
 Most brief popular accounts state the bare facts of his peregrinations around Europe, but what is left unsaid is that his wanderings appear to have had less to do with his being hounded by the Inquisition as it did with his own rather difficult personality.
-While Bruno was fairly successful for a time at finding sympathetic patrons to support him, he invariably did something to alienate and outrage them, usually fairly quickly after entering their service.
-The Inquisition had little to do with it, as once he left Italy, he was effectively beyon their reach.
+While Bruno was fairly successful for a time at finding sympathetic patrons to support him, he invariably did something to alienate and anger them, usually fairly quickly after entering their service.
+The Inquisition had little to do with it, as once he left Italy, he was effectively beyond their reach.
 This was especially true of his time spent under the protection of the French Ambassador to protestant England (1583-85) during the reign of Queen Elizabeth I, and his travels in protestant Germany.

 Bruno was brilliant, contentious, and ultimately self-destructive.
 There is nothing in his writings that contributed to our knowledge of astronomy in any substantial way, and indeed his astronomical writings reveal a poor grasp of the subject on several important points.
-I think we pay attention to him today in large measure because among other things he vocally espoused (but apparently did not really understand) Copernicanism, an idea which was to become the key insight that led to our present view of the world.
+We pay attention to him today in large measure because among other things he vocally espoused (but apparently did not really understand) Copernicanism, an idea which was to become the key insight that led to our present view of the world.
 In addition, his On the Infinite Universe and Worlds appeals to many today because of its apparent resonance with the deeply held conviction that life exists elsewhere in the Universe, despite the fact that proponents of extraterrestrial life would find little else of interest within its difficult pages.
 This idea is not original to Bruno, but he did put it forward vividly, with arguments resonant with a barely understood Copernicanism.
 It also does not hurt his mystique that he came to a rather spectacular and violent ending, ostensibly as punishment for his beliefs by the reigning authorities of his day.
 In the end, Bruno bet on the right horse (if perhaps for questionable reasons), and thus has become a kind of culture hero instead of a footnote in books on Renaissance philosophy.

 History is funny that way.